phillip-kruger/phillip-kruger.github.io/_posts/2018-08-23-microprofile_openapi_swaggerui.md

 * **openapi-ui.copyrightBy** - Adds a name to the copyright in the footer.
 Defaults to none.
 * **openapi-ui.copyrightYear** - Adds the copyright year.
 Defaults to current year.
 * **openapi-ui.title** - Adds the title in the window.
 Defaults to "MicroProfile - Open API".
-* **openapi-ui.serverInfo** - Adds info on the server.
-Defaults to the system server info.
 * **openapi-ui.contextRoot** - Adds the context root.
 Defaults to the current value.
 * **openapi-ui.swaggerUiTheme** - Use a theme from swagger-ui-themes.
 Defaults to "flattop".
 * **openapi-ui.swaggerHeaderVisibility** - Show/hide the swagger logo header.
 Defaults to "visible".